ElektraInitiative/libelektra/src/plugins/dump/README.md

 ## Format ##

-The file format consists of a simple command language with arguments.
+The file format edf (Elektra dump format) consists of a simple command language with arguments.
 When an argument is binary or string data the length needs to be passed first.
 Because the size is known in advance, any binary dump is accepted.
 Terminating characters present no problem.
 The commands are